 • How many questions there are or how long it will take

-The central purpose of these is to find the right audience, avoid influencing that audience in ways that may compromise your study while managing expectations and ensuring that the participant is properly informed to decide if they want to continue.
+The central purpose of these is to find the right audience and avoid influencing that audience in ways that may compromise your study while managing expectations and ensuring that the participant is properly informed to decide if they want to continue.

-The title and description will be required when posting to Positly (and the same would be required on most other platforms).
-In many cases it helps to include it again on the activity itself and asking the participant to confirm before continuing.
+The title and description are required when posting to Positly (and the same would be required on most other platforms).
+In many cases, it helps to include them again in the activity itself and ask the participant to confirm before continuing.

-In this description it’s important to be careful about what information you provide and what you withhold.
-You want the participant to be sufficiently informed but you also want to avoid influencing the results of the study or provide people the opportunity to self-select by giving things away too early.
+In this description, it’s important to be careful about what information you provide and what you withhold.
+You want the participant to be sufficiently informed, but you also want to avoid influencing the study’s results or providing people the opportunity to self-select by giving things away too early.

 Step 4.
 Write and order your questions